Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 - **Enhanced Graphics**: Improve the graphics and animations.
 - **More Classes**: Refactor the code to include more classes for better organization.
 - **Improved Physics**: Enhance the physics for more realistic interactions.
-- **Story Mode**: Develop a story mode with a compelling narrative and missions.
-- **Boss Battles**: Introduce challenging boss battles at the end of each level.

 ## Highlight